 Carol Walls – Project Leader

-Carol joined us February 2018.
+Carol joined us in February 2018.
 She has one grown up daughter.
-She has 31 years experience working with both adults and children with Learning Disabilities.
+She has over 30 years experience working with both adults and children with learning disabilities.
 She has worked in residential and school settings and brings lots of ideas and experience to Dacorum Mencap.

 Tracy Catt – Administrator